szymanskibartosz1/epp/README.md

 ## 📖 Overview

-This repository contains the code, data references, and documentation for my bachelor's thesis titled:
+This repository contains the **bachelor's thesis** and **code** for the project titled:

-> **"Evaluating Machine Learning Algorithm Performance Across Datasets:
-> A Study Using the Elo-Based Predictive Power Measure on OpenML"**
+> **"Evaluating Machine Learning Algorithm Performance Across Datasets: A Study Using the Elo-Based Predictive Power Measure on OpenML"**

 The aim of this thesis is to conduct a cross-sectional analysis of machine learning model performance using the **EPP (Elo-Based Predictive Power)** quality measure.